cap-js/telemetry/README.md

     1.81 →   1.85 =   0.04 ms        @cap-js/sqlite - stmt.all SELECT json_object('ID',ID,'DraftAdministrativeData_Dr…
 ```

-No additional dependencies needed.
+No additional dependencies are needed.
-The default kind in both development and production.
+This is the default kind in both development and production.

 ### `telemetry-to-dyntrace`

 Exports traces and metrics to Dynatrace.
-Hence, Dynatrace is required and the app must be bound to a Dynatrace instance.
+Hence, a Dynatrace instance is required and the app must be bound to that Dynatrace instance.

 Use via `cds.requires.telemetry.kind = 'to-dyntrace'`.